EXHIBITIONS

 The Things They Carried

-Inspired by Tim O’Brien’s book The Things They Carried, this exhibit serves as a visual companion that illustrates the narrative with fine art and photography from veterans that lived the stories in the novel.
+This exhibition is inspired by the collection of stories in the book The Things They Carried (1990), written by American novelist Tim O’Brien (US Army, Vietnam 1969-1970).
 Much like the book, the exhibit explores the concept of storytelling and questions how one might share the story of the Vietnam experience.
 The exhibit takes as its central question “how to tell a true war story” and prompts viewers to consider their personal stories and contemplate how they might share their own narratives.

-Tour groups can request a Virtual Tour through Zoom with a Vietnam Veteran guest speaker so that visitors of all ages can gain a better understanding of “how to tell a true war story” as explored in Tim O’Brien’s book, as well as explore possibilities and benefits of personal storytelling.
+Tours can be requested for in-person at NVAM or in the classroom, or for virtual Tour with a Vietnam Veteran guest speaker so that visitors of all ages can gain a better understanding of “how to tell a true war story” as explored in Tim O’Brien’s book, as well as explore possibilities and benefits of personal storytelling.

 Vonnegut